 A standard full-size sheet will perfectly fit the average jack-knife RV couch.
 Tuck any excess into the crack between the top and bottom portions of the couch and push a pool noodle in as well to hold it all in place.
-If the back or bottom have a tendency to slip off, consider using safety pins or a stapler to attach them.
+If the back or bottom has a tendency to slip off, consider using safety pins or a stapler to attach them.

 Other options include throwing a small blanket over the back of the couch or using fun pillows to distract from the unattractive seating.

 5. Change the shower curtain